Lightning-AI/LitServe/README.md

         return {"output": output}
 ```

-Now instantiate the API and start the server on an accelerator:
+Next, instantiate the API and start the server on a GPU:

 ```python
 from litserve import LitServer